pilaf/webliero-faq/README.md

 To add a question create an issue or submit a pull request (all you need to know is Markdown syntax).

+You can share this FAQ with the shortened URL [git.io/wlfaq](https://git.io/wlfaq)

 ## Index

 * [General](#general)